jiajunxin/rsa_accumulator/README.md

 # rsa_accumulator

-An rsa accumulator library for experiment.
+A RSA accumulator library for experiment.
 DO NOT use in production environment.